williampiat3/ImprovingPSRemotePlay/README.md

 On your LAN every device has a local address: a local IP (the **PS IP** or **raspberry IP** or **router IP** are local IPs) that are not visible from the outside but you can access them from within your network or with the VPN we just did.

 How acts the VPN we just did?
 It creates a subnetwork in your network, meaning that the raspberry acts just like your web router: the raspberry gives to any device connected to the VPN access to your LAN and the web.
 That's why you can actually ping the PlayStation.
 However the PlayStation app can't reach it?
-Yes (and this was a conjuncture) the app looks for the PlayStation on the same network that the computer meaning the subnetwork of the raspberry pi!
+Yes (and this was a conjuncture) the app looks for the PlayStation on the same network than the device running it meaning the subnetwork of the raspberry pi and not your LAN...

 <p align="center">
  <img src="./images/quickAndDirty.png">